pchengi/nm-workspace/README.md

 7) esgf-nm-ctl status – should keep running

 8) If any problems check logs either in /esg/logs or /var/log/httpd/error_log

+9) If you are running a membernode, python /usr/local/esgf-nodemgr-doc/code/server/member_node_cmd.py add <project> 0

+     For now the name of the project isn't relevant, but might be in the future when the node manager manages configurations for "virtual organization

 4, 6, 7 are put into /usr/local/bin